 Brazil is a Third World Country, but It Doesn’t Matter

-Brazil is a third world country or a “developing country” because there’s too much social difference.
-If you look at the indexes of the southern and the southeast regions of Brazil, you’ll seem amazing HDI indicators.
+Brazil is a third-world country or a “developing country” mostly because of the social difference around here.
+Most of the cities in the country with more than 100 thousand inhabitants have excellent levels of life quality.
+If you look at the indexes of the southern and the southeast regions of Brazil, you’ll see amazing HDI indicators.

 However, when you consider the northern regions, it puts the indicators down.
 Like in any other country, in poor areas is where most parts of the problems such as violence and health problems go up.

 If you’re planning to travel to Brazil but you’re worried because it’s not a “First World Country”, you shouldn’t be.
-Most parts of the cities and places that tourists are visiting are in areas with high HDI or big cities, that offer great infrastructure and security (if you use common sense).
+Most parts of the cities and places that tourists are visiting are in areas with high HDI levels, big cities that offer great infrastructure and security (if you use common sense).

 Of course, safety and crime are things that can impact your travel decision, but this kind of things happens literally anywhere.
 I almost was robbed in Miami two times, a great city in the richest country in the planet.

-So yes, there are thousands of problems here but nothing different of what happens literally anywhere, from the Filipines to the United States.
+So yes, there are thousands of problems here but nothing different from what happens literally anywhere, from the Filipines to the United States.
 That’s why this classification should not be bothering you.

 Reasons why Brazil is still a Developing Country